spaceuniverse/F9Lander/README.md

 ###Controls:

-To change type of control - fix line 35 in F9LanderCORE.py
+You can control rocket manually through keyboard or using external script through socket.
+To change type of control you should choose it in line 35 in F9LanderCORE.py

 ```bash
 self.commands = "keyboard"   # "keyboard" "socket" | in future "fifo"